epfl-dojo/monitoringrafana/README.md

-# monitoringrafana
+# MonitorinGrafana

-A docker-compose example to monitor a local computer with Grafana, Prometheus and node-exporter.
+A docker-compose example to monitor a local computer with Grafana, Prometheus, Alertmanager and node-exporter.

 ## Setup